resdek-lss/a3-guide/README.md

 And just let me know when you wanna hop in!
 I'll do my best to help you get stuff up and working.

+## JOINING THE SERVER

+When it comes time to play on the server, here's how to join:

+- On the main menu, go to Multiplayer>Direct Connect
+- Enter the server IP as found in Radmin: `26.198.191.53`.
+- Enter the password: `bingbong123`.
+- Hit join.

 ## INTRODUCTION TO THE ZEUS GAMEMODE

 The gamemode we will be playing is called Zeus.
 Essentially, it is a DnD style gamemode where a Game Master controls the mission as it progresses.
 This allows for a lot of flexibility in contrast to ordinary missions - the scenario will change constantly according to your actions, and no playthrough is the same.